-Grantor Grant Value Scope Northern Territory Government \$47,154 Construct a gazebo and barbecue Australian Government \$2,000 Purchase a new laptop for the Committee Howard Park he hub of Howard Springs this Reserve caters for a range of regular ivities, informal recreation and community events with its easy access Recreation Reserve and range o f facilities.
-Council manages Howard Park with the help of an advisory made up of local residents and user group representatives.
+Grantor Grant Value Scope Northern Territory Government \$47,154 Construct a gazebo and barbecue Australian Government \$2,000 Purchase a new laptop for the Committee Howard Park Recreation Reserve sporting act and range o Situated in the hub of Howard Springs this Reserve caters for a range of regular sporting activities, informal recreation and community events with its easy access and range of facilities.
+Council manages Howard Park with the help of an advisory Committee made up of local residents and user group representatives.
 Projects un dertaken this year included: Governmer Approximat In 2016-17 Council received a \$20,000 Northern Territory Government Local Government Special Purpose Grant to upgrade the irrigation at the reserve.
-Approximately \$6000 was carried over to the 2018-19 year which saw upgrades to controllers and modem to allow remote access to the irrigation. \$15,000 fro A \$15,000 Australian Government Stronger Communities Grant, matched with \$15,000 from Council, was received in 2017-18 to upgrade the kitchens in both halls.
-These works were undertaken in 2018-19.
-A grant was received from the Northern Territory Government for \$69,970 to refurbish the playground and build a shade structure.
-Just over \$60,000 was spen in the 2018-19 year, with the remaining funds carried over to the 2019-20 year.
-Livingstone t 65 hectares of natural bush land, this Reserve has a lot to offer I the wider community.
-The Reserve is also home to the Livingstone Recreation Reserve Volunteer Bush Fire Brigade.
-The Livingstone Recreation Reserve is run by volunteer management committee who ensure a range of services and faci available for all to enjoy, especially the rural community.
-Committee Governmer -19 year the park benches received an upgrade following the Reserve receiving a grant in the 2017-18 year from the Northern Territory It.
-The Reserve also relaunched the 34 Mile Bistro and has partnered I's Café to produce an increasingly popular new menu.
+Approximately \$6000 was carried over to the 2018-19 year which saw upgrades to controllers and modem to allow remote access to the irrigation. \$15,000 fro Australian Government Stronger Communities Grant, matched with om Council, was received in 2017-18 to upgrade the kitchens in both works were undertaken in 2018-19. refurbish th received from the Northern Territory Government for \$69,970 to he playground and build a shade structure.
+Just over \$60,000 was spent -19 year, with the remaining funds carried over to the 2019-20 year.
+Livingstone Recreation Reserve families and Volunteer E volunteer m Set amongst 65 hectares of natural bush land, this Reserve has a lot to offer families and the wider community.
+The Reserve is also home to the Livingstone Volunteer Bush Fire Brigade.
+The Livingstone Recreation Reserve is run by a volunteer management committee who ensure a range of services and facilities are available for all to enjoy, especially the rural community.
+Committee Governmer 8-19 year the park benches received an upgrade following the Reserve receiving a grant in the 2017-18 year from the Northern Territory nt.
+The Reserve also relaunched the 34 Mile Bistro and has partnered y's Café to produce an increasingly popular new menu.